-The principal scientific objective of Subantarctic Front Sites U1534 and U1535 at the northern limit of the Scotia Sea is to reconstruct and understand how ocean circulation and intermediate water formation responds to changes in climate with a special focus on the connectivity between the Atlantic and Pacific basins, the "cold water route."
-The Subantarctic Front contourite drift, deposited between 400 and 2000 m water depth on the northern flank of an east-west trending trough off the Chilean continental shelf, is ideally situated to monitor millennial- to orbital-scale variability in the export of Antarctic Intermediate Water beneath the Subantarctic Front.
+The principal scientific objective of Subantarctic Front Sites U1534 and U1535 at the northern limit of the Scotia Sea is to reconstruct and understand how intermediate water formation in the southwest Atlantic responds to changes in connectivity between the Atlantic and Pacific basins, the "cold water route."
+The Subantarctic Front contourite drift, deposited between 400 and 2000 m water depth on the northern flank of an east-west trending trough off the Chilean continental shelf, is ideally situated to monitor millennialto orbital-scale variability in the export of Antarctic Intermediate Water beneath the Subantarctic Front.
 During Expedition 382, we recovered continuously deposited sediments from this drift spanning the late Pleistocene (from ~0.78 Ma to recent) and from the late Pliocene (~3.1-2.6 Ma).
 These sites are expected to yield a wide array of paleoceanographic records that can be used to interpret past changes in the density structure of the Atlantic sector of the Southern Ocean, track migrations of the Subantarctic Front, and give insights into the role and evolution of the cold water route over significant climate episodes, including the following:

-- The most recent warm interglacials of the late Pleistocene and - The intensification of Northern Hemisphere glaciation.
+- · The most recent warm interglacials of the late Pleistocene and - The intensification of Northern Hemisphere glaciation.